Bgallahue/OrgStructure/OrgGenerator.md

 **Step 8.**
 In your Dev Org go to "Setup > Deliverability"
-You can auto open your org with the following command in the TERMINAL: sfdx force:org:open --path "/lightning/setup/OrgEmailSettings/home" Change Access Level from "No Access" or "System Email Only" to "All Email" Without this setting updated, emails fired from Apex will generate an error
+You can auto open your org to that page with the following terminal command

+TERMINAL COMMAND: sfdx force:org:open --path "/lightning/setup/OrgEmailSettings/home"

+Change Access Level from "No Access" or "System Email Only" to "All Email" Without this setting updated, emails fired from Apex will generate an error

 **Step 9.**
-In your Dev Org go to "Setup > Session Settings" (sfdx force:org:open --path "/lightning/setup/SecuritySession/home" ) UNSELECT "Enable secure and persistent browser caching to improve performance" Without this setting any components pushed to the org will not
+In your Dev Org go to "Setup > Session Settings"

+TERMINAL COMMAND: sfdx force:org:open --path "/lightning/setup/SecuritySession/home"

+UNSELECT "Enable secure and persistent browser caching to improve performance" Without this setting any components pushed to the org will not

 **Step 10.**
-The SF Communities need to be published before they can be accessed by users (sfdx force:org:open --path "/lightning/setup/SetupNetworks/home") "Setup > All Communities", then click on Builder for whatever community you need to login to and publish it
+The SF Communities need to be published before they can be accessed by users, go to "Setup > All Pages"

+TERMINAL COMMAND: sfdx force:org:open --path "/lightning/setup/SetupNetworks/home"

+Then click on Builder for whatever community you need to login to and publish it

 **Step 11.**
 If you would like to have access to the Documentation app, run the following commands in the TERMINAL (wait until each finishes deploying before deploying the next one)